Brave New World

 It's pretty clear that John is NOT a fan of civilization.
-So clear, in fact, that John just says as much in Chapter Sixteen.
-He's disgusted by its methods, horrified by its lack of humanity, and all around pissed off when they try to restrict him to their rules.
+So clear, in fact, that John says just as much in Chapter 17.
+He's disgusted by its methods, horrified by its lack of humanity, and all-around pissed off when they try to restrict him to their rules.
 What's a man to do?
 Fight back.
 Unfortunately, when the ground rules are "Be happy all the time," the only way to break these rules is to be miserable.
 So that's what John does.
 He makes himself suffer to prove that he's not under the yoke of the World Controllers.

 Possible Reason #2: Sex and violence go together in the World State.

 John himself is responsible for this correlation in Brave New World.
 The novel seems to argue that, to have one, you need to have the other.
-But John doesn't want sex anyway – so why all the violence?
+But John doesn't want sex anyway—so why all the violence?
 One explanation is that John keeps punishing himself for thinking sexual thoughts.
 (See the scene where he dives into a bush of thorns to stop thinking about Lenina's naked body.)
 If he's angry at Lenina, it's really just misdirected anger at himself for not having more mental restraint.
 The second explanation is that John self-mutilates because that's the closest he's going to get to sex.
-In a way, the extremes of violence are akin to the extremes of orgasm – both are intense feelings which, in a world of emotion-less nothingness, are as close as John can get to being human.
+In a way, the extremes of violence are akin to the extremes of orgasm—both are intense feelings that, in a world of emotion-less nothingness, are as close as John can get to being human.

 Possible Reason #3: John is a devoutly religious man.